BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_03.md

 12V6 NOOOOOOOOOOOOOOOOOOOOOOOO

 So yeah this one is really hard.
 Two megas!
 Two entire teams that are specifically designed with basically the best candidates for every chess piece!
-The best non-legendary Pokemon in the game in Aegislash!
+The best non-legendary Pokémon in the game in Aegislash!
 It's just... brutal.
 Even if you go for Stomping Tantrum or Tectonic Rage to destroy the board... you're still stuck fighting all of these guys.
 Trying Trick Room?
 Aegislash, Aggron, and Escavalier are slow, while Kartana and Lopunny are super fast.

 Anyways, I think there are two strategies to consider.
 The first, while not that simple as mentioned earlier, is simply to smash the field and just overwhelm your opponents with a very well prepared doubles team.
 Setting up a sweeper or two with speed and good coverage can be difficult to pull off, but can make it work.
 A lot of the team relies on Physical moves this time, so if you can deal with Kartana's Brick Break, Reflect can be helpful here.